 If your staff uses smartphones with internet and email access, chances are they may not be as productive as they could be.
 That’s because checking email is one of the major productivity drains impacting – well, everyone, both at work and at home.

-According to a University of California study, checking emails provides “random positive reinforcement” with the occasional email that’s really important.
+According to a recent study, checking emails provides “random positive reinforcement” with the occasional email that’s really important.
 Yet checking emails makes us “self-interrupt”, and it’s difficult to then maintain optimal productivity and refocus on the task at hand.